This globe-trotting Portsmouth man has quit his job and is trying to convince Brits to fall in love with baseball – including his ex-Pompey player dad

 READ MORE: Charity wins highest honour from the Queen for helping youngsters

 ‘I have been, to be honest, a pretty sensible bloke.
-I have save my money and I didn’t really go on holiday’s outside the UK until I moved to South Korea.
+I have saved my money and I didn’t really go on holidays outside the UK until I moved to South Korea.

 ‘MLB is coming to the UK for the first time in June with the Red Sox and the Yankees at London Stadium and I’m really hopeful that people back home will start to watch it.

-‘My friends go ‘isn’t it just rounders’.
-The more people back here who see it and hear about it they will realise its more relaxed and fun.
+‘My friends say ‘isn’t it just rounders?’.
+The more people back here who see it and hear about it they will realise it’s more relaxed and fun.

 ‘So I thought this season was the best time to do it.

-‘I will be going to lots Red Sox and Yankee games in America.’
+‘I will be going to lots of Red Sox and Yankee games in America.’

 He will be sharing his exploits on social media for people back home in Britain to follow along – in particular on his Twitter account @BaseballBrit.